FukuInTheCode/my_chess/README.md

-Little python project for me to learn some chess opening :)
+Little python project for me to learn some chess openings :)